Spectrum: The Best In Contemporary Fantastic Art: Awards

 Spectrum has had nominations for, and has won, many industry awards over its history.
 Among them are:

-Won the Locus Award for Art Book.
+Won the Locus Award for Best Illustrated and Art Book 15 times.

-Nominated for the Hugo Award for best Nonfiction Book.
+Nominated eight times for the Hugo Award for Best Related Work.

 Won the Chesley Award for Art Direction.

 Won the World Fantasy Award for Special Award, Professional.

-The Selection Process
+Selection process

 Every year, a Call For Entries poster is sent out to anyone who requests it; a different popular illustrator provides the poster art each year.
 Among past poster artists are Frank Frazetta, Phil Hale, Rebecca Guay, and Brom.
 Notice of the competition is also made via the internet, social media and through email.
 Submissions are made to the website in digital form by an announced deadline.

 A jury of award-winning artists and art directors physically assembles in Kansas City to view and judge the submissions rather than have them vote in isolation from home via the internet.

 The jury casts anonymous votes on all of the submissions and simultaneously nominates works for award consideration; a group discussion follows the conclusion of voting to present a Gold and a Silver award in each category.
 Artworks that receive a simple majority of votes—3 out of 5—are included in the book.

 All artists selected for publication receive a copy of the book at no expense to them; Spectrum was the first annual to give each included artist a book.

 Spectrum Fantastic Art Live!

 The Spectrum series also inspired a semi-annual event, Spectrum Fantastic Art Live!
-(SFAL) beginning in 2012 in Kansas City, MO.
+(SFAL) beginning in 2012 in Kansas City.
 Intended as a combination convention/art fair for the fantasy and science fiction art community, it has attracted artists, industry professionals and fans from around the world.

 The event features booths and tables for artists to sell originals and prints to the public along with programming that includes panel discussions, workshops, live painting demonstrations, and portfolio reviews by art directors from the book, comics, gaming, and entertainment industries.
 The Spectrum Awards have also been presented at an evening ceremony during the convention.

 In 2019 Spectrum Fantastic Art Live!
 Collaborated with Planet Comicon Kansas City, one of the midwest's largest pop-culture conventions, for the event.

-Spectrum Fantastic Art Live!
-Commemorative Book

-The first Spectrum Fantastic Art Live! was held in Kansas City, Missouri, May 18-20, 2012.
+The first Spectrum Fantastic Art Live! was held in Kansas City, May 18–20, 2012.
 A commemorative hardcover book showcasing the art of the five special guests was produced.